subrat89/2D-game-prototype/README.md

 # Weather Prediction

-Using Google Colab
+The real-time weather prediction model is built using Google Colab

-Ybi Foundation internship project
 <br>
 Weather prediction